ckempke/UnityTerrainGeneration/docs/unity-terrain-types.md

 The second consideration for (again, non-implicit) stitching is that it _changes_ one of more of the terrains as it adjusts the heights along the edge.
 If that edge is sufficiently close to the player camera, the result may be a visible distortion of the ground over either the edge or the entire skirt area, depending on the stitching algorithm.

 Of course, if the player can see the edge, they can presumably also see the "new" terrain popping into place, which is far more distracting.
 In both cases, the solution is to make sure that new patches generate at a distance from the player where they're either invisible or sufficiently tiny as to not matter, and do stitching as early as possible, long before the player approaches the edge.

+Most chunking algorithms keep a "buffer" of loaded space around the player anyway, so this isn't likely to be a big problem.
+But you should do stitching _before_ placing detail objects on the terrain, since the ground may shift underneath them.